 Deborah has been designing gardens of every size for over twenty years.
 Her designs have been featured in The London Evening Standard, Your Garden magazine and Garden Inspirations.
 She has also worked as a garden writer and tutored at the BCA before designing and teaching her own courses.
 Deborah is currently studying the wild herbs we use to benefit our health and she plans to bring this new aspect into her garden design work as her knowledge develops.

-£160 course held over four mornings.
+£160 for course held over four mornings.
 Course notes, refreshments and vision board materials are provided.

 Buy Tickets here